 2. This chief shepherd will appear, to judge all ministers and under-shepherds, to call them to account, whether they have faithfully discharged their duty both publicly and privately according to the foregoing directions.

 3. Those that are found to have done their duty shall have what is infinitely better than temporal gain; they shall receive from the grand shepherd a high degree of everlasting glory, a crown of glory that fadeth not away.

-Matthew Henry Commentary (Italics extant) [text and scriptures inside brackets added for clarity are not in original] link
+Matthew Henry Commentary (Italics in original) [text inside brackets added for clarity are not in original] link